Pie chart graphic

-When you invest in shares, you are effectively buying into a share of a company listed on a sharemarket.
+When you invest in shares, you're effectively buying into a share of a company listed on a sharemarket.
 The hope is that the share price will go up and you may be able to tap into a share of any profits that company pays in dividends.

 But buying whole shares has some limitations.
 While some shares are relatively cheap, and you can buy them for just a few cents each, others can be expensive and cost several hundred dollars each.
 Some overseas share prices can even be in the tens of thousands of dollars, just for one share.

-Berkshire Hathaway Inc’s Class A share is famously the most expensive share in the world.
-It’s currently worth well over US$450,000 per share.
-And for most retail investors, they can’t afford that.
+Berkshire Hathaway Inc's Class A share is famously the most expensive share in the world.
+It's currently worth well over US$720,000 per share.

 So should you consider buying a fraction of a share instead?